 Scenic Wonders of Beaufort County

-The quaint towns of Beaufort and Port Royal share a historic berth on Port Royal Island, adjacent to the deepest natural harbor on the Atlantic coast.
+The quaint towns of Beaufort and Port Royal share a historic berth on Port Royal Island on the deepest natural harbor on the Atlantic coast.

 Traces of the area’s first inhabitants, the archaic Indians, date back 4,000 years.
-On this time scale, Europeans are relative newcomers, making their first appearance with Spanish galleons around 1521.
+On this time scale, Europeans are relative newcomers.
+Their first appearance with Spanish galleons took place around 1521.

 Over the next two centuries, Spanish, French, English and Scots sporadically feuded over the coastal plain while Yemassee Indians fought to protect their claims.
 Of course, pirates joined the fray too.

 Beaufort entered its golden era about 1800 when sea island cotton debuted and many of Beaufort’s loveliest mansions were built by the wealthy owners of cotton, indigo and rice plantations.
 Visit the John Mark Verdier House Museum or St Helena’s Episcopal Church for a step back in time.

 Today, reminders of the area’s colorful history abound.
 Architecture is preserved with loving care, traditional ways of life are fostered through festivals and special events.

 Stroll down Port Royal’s distinctive boardwalk and view Parris Island just across the river.
 Head over to the Cypress Wetlands Trail to view the wildlife.

-This rich history peacefully coexists with first-rate entertainment – from shopping and theater to charter fishing and golf – that add zest to travel plans.
+This rich history peacefully coexists with first-rate entertainment from shopping and theater to charter fishing and golf.
 Our guided tours let you choose your favorite mode of transportation – walking, air-conditioned vans, horse-drawn carriages, kayaks, and more.

 Fripp Island, near Beaufort, is a family-friendly golf and beach resort.